heucuva/go-qwertysynth/README.md

    go mod download
    go build
    ```
-   When the command completes, you should now have the go-qwertysynth.exe file - run it with `.\go-qwertysynth play` to start!
+   When the command completes, you should now have the go-qwertysynth.exe file - run it with `.\go-qwertysynth.exe play` to start!

 ### How to build (on Linux)